yrosseel/lavaan.org.old/history/dot5.md

    sometimes resulted in wrong means for the observed variables, due to the scale() function which first centers, and then scales (while it should be the other way around).
 This has no effect on the covariance structure.
+ - simuldateData() failed (cov.x error) in the presence of exogenous covariates and if standardized = TRUE
  - free residual covariances between ordered endogenous variables are set to zero (post-estimation) under parameterization="delta" (the default)
+ - anova(..., SB.classic = FALSE) complains about multiple actual arguments
+ - modindices() fails when parameteriation = "theta"
+ - summary(.., rsquare = TRUE) does not show the R-square values (while inspect(, "rsquare") works)

 ##### Version 0.5-15 #####